frankvdh/Meerkat/README.md

 Android's system log (aka logcat).
 They can optionally also be sent to a tab on the screen and/or to a file.
 Raw messages (in hex) can be sent to the logs, and/or decoded messages.

-Setting the [simulate] setting to "true" results in the app processing a series of simulated events from several simulated aircraft.
+Setting the [simulate] setting to "true" results in the app processing a series of simulated events from several simulated aircraft, and simulating the Gps position of the phone.

 | Debug Setting Name | Usage                                                                                                                                           | Default value |
 |--------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|---------------|